 CSGA members may sign up in the "Apply Online" portion of the One Day section of our website.
 During the online registration period, players select their tee time and sign up as a solo player, twosome, threesome or foursome before paying and confirming their entry.
 Participants may only pay by Visa, MasterCard, Discover or American Express credit cards when signing up online.
 Participants may also sign up by calling the CSGA office at (860) 257-4171 during the registration period.

-Due to the popularity of the One Day series, it is recommended that you sign up at 7:00am on the registration open date for the best tee time availability; some venues will book up completely on opening day.
+Due to the popularity of the One Day series, it is recommended that you sign up at 7:00am on the registration open date for the best tee time availability; most venues will book up completely on opening day.

 CSGA One Day tournaments are open to men and women of all ages and abilities.
 Participants should have a current CSGA/USGA Handicap Index.
 If you don't have a handicap, refer to the Handicapping section of our website menu bar to learn how to obtain a CSGA/GHIN handicap, either through a member club, or by joining the CSGA online.